Beyond anti-microbial properties: The role of cathelicidin in allergic rhinitis.

 DILEK F., Gultepe B., OZKAYA E., YAZICI M., GEDIK A. H., CAKIR E.

-• Keywords: Allergic rhinitis, Nasal fluid, Disease severity, Cathelicidin, LL-37, PEPTIDE LL-37, LAVAGE FLUID, EXPRESSION, DEFENSINS, HEALTHY, INNATE, ASTHMA
+• Anahtar Kelimeler: Allergic rhinitis, Nasal fluid, Disease severity, Cathelicidin, LL-37, PEPTIDE LL-37, LAVAGE FLUID, EXPRESSION, DEFENSINS, HEALTHY, INNATE, ASTHMA

 Background: Cathelicidin, an anti-microbial peptide, is a component of the innate immune system.
 Cathelicidin has anti-microbial, anti-inflammatory and immunoregulatory functions.
 Knowledge about the role of the innate immune system in the pathogenesis of allergic diseases has expanded in recent years.
 We measured levels of the LL-37 peptide in the nasal fluids of children with allergic rhinitis (AR) and investigated the possible role of this peptide in the pathogenesis of AR.